torchiachristian/ad-attack-toolkit/README.md

 Active Directory security assessment tool.
 Automates enumeration, AS-REP Roasting, Kerberoasting, and Pass-the-Hash against a target domain, and generates a PDF report with findings and remediation steps.

-Built as a portfolio project to demonstrate understanding of AD attack vectors, Kerberos protocol weaknesses, and defensive measures.
+Built as a portfolio tool for the understanding of AD attack vectors, Kerberos protocol weaknesses, and defensive measures.

 ## What it does

-Given a Domain Controller IP and valid domain credentials (even low-privilege), the toolkit:
+Given a Domain Controller IP and valid domain credentials (or a low privilege one), the toolkit:

 1. **Enumerates** all users, groups, and permissions via LDAP
 2. **Identifies** users with Kerberos pre-authentication disabled (AS-REP Roasting targets)